ortexx/qiwi-shop/readme.md

 checks a notification by basic authentication

 ### .checkNotificationAuthSignature(req)
-checks a notification by signature
+checks a notification by a signature

 ### .createXml(code)
 creates xml string for response